Majdi-Aref/restaurant/README.md

   - Enter "DATABASE_URL" in the field of a new "KEY"; the "VALUE" of it is the value of the URL of your respective project instance on your ElephantSQL account.
 Then click on "Add".
   - Enter "SECRET_KEY" in the field of a new "KEY"; the "VALUE" of it is the value of your "SECRET_KEY" variable you created in your env.py file in the root directory of your project Codeanywhere workspace.
 Then click on "Add".
   - Enter "DISABLE_COLLECTSTATIC" in the field of a new "KEY"; the value of is is "1".
 Then click on "Add".
-- Now that you have configured your the project's "Settings", you should go to the "Deploy" section.
+- Now that you have configured your project's "Settings", you should go to the "Deploy" section.
 - Click on the "Deploy" section.
 - How can I set up the "Deploy" section?
   - Go back to you app's page.